 So, you’re interested in becoming a real estate appraiser.
 But how do you know if you’re a good fit for the appraisal profession?
 What does it take to achieve success in the industry?
 To help answer these questions, we’ve outlined eight characteristics of a successful real estate appraiser.
 If you possess all or most of these personality traits, chances are, you’d make an excellent appraiser.

 The ability to form an unbiased, objective opinion of value is absolutely essential in this line of work.
+According to this survey, many appraisers agree that this is the single-most-important trait you need to have as a real estate appraiser.
 In order to provide trustworthy results and uphold the integrity of the appraisal profession, you must be unbiased.
 Otherwise, you risk losing your professional reputation.

 Many appraisers are self-employed or own their own business.
 Therefore you’ll likely be your own boss.
 If you are driven to get your work done accurately and efficiently, seek out new clients, and continually grow and maintain your business, you’ll likely succeed.
 On the other hand, if you have trouble staying motivated, you’ll likely struggle with these aspects of the business.